grzegorzmazur/yacas/docs/reference_manual/linear-algebra.rst

    :param M: a matrix

-   {Transpose} returns the transpose of a matrix $M$.
+   {Transpose} returns the transpose of a matrix :math:`M`.
 Because matrices are  just lists of lists, this is a useful operation too for lists.

    :Example: